NofetMalca/Crawler-Web/README.md

 # Crawler-Web
- The tool developed for Crawler Web
+ The tool developed for Crawler Web by Nofet_Malca
-Crawler Web by Nofet_Malca
 ===================
 The tool developed will accept a search term and then produce a file with information about the movies with titles containing the search term.